apfadler/quil-src/README.md

 2.)
 Wait until the scala prompt appears.
 Now you are able to run scala scripts using quil/quantlib/ignite APIs.
 Useful for experimentation and testing...

+** Notes **

+Environment Variables:

+1.)
+QUIL_HOME: Should contain the path to the root of the QUIL distribution (i.e. what's in the dist/ directory)

+2.)
+QUIL_WORKER, QUIL_SERVER_STANDALONE: These variables control whether we want to start a master or worker node.

+3.)
+QUIL_SERVER, QUIL_PORT: Only relevant for the quil-client.sh shell script

+4.)
+IGNITE_H2_DEBUG_CONSOLE: If set to "true" (without quotes) this will open up a H2 web interface in your browser.
+Useful for looking at the various caches and running SQL queries.

+5.)
+QUIL_WARPATH: Path to .war file for QUIL web app or path to unpacked .war file (for development purposes)

+Windows:

+There are some .bat files in bin/ that may be used start QUIL master and worker nodes.
+There is, however, no equivalent for the quil-client.sh script.